ghkhashayar/docs/docs/crud.md

 *$type*

-type of action currenly loading.
+type of action currently loading.

 possible values:
 - index: The Resource list
-- create: Showing create form or creating the model
+- create: Showing the create form or creating the model
 - show: Show resource
 - edit: Showing edit form or updating model
 - action: When calling any actions